Chart Color Schemes

 An assessment of population growth drivers in Somerville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for Somerville, WA, and new addresses validated by AreaSearch since the Census, Somerville's population is estimated at around 4,231 as of November 2025.
-This reflects an increase of 66 people (1.6%) since the 2021 Census, which reported a population of 4,165 people.
-The change is inferred from the resident population of 4,162 estimated by AreaSearch following examination of the latest Estimated Residential Population data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
-This level of population equates to a density ratio of 927 persons per square kilometer.
-Population growth for Somerville was primarily driven by overseas migration, contributing approximately 58% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Somerville's population is estimated at around 4343.
+This reflects an increase of 178 people since the 2021 Census, which reported a population of 4165.
+The change is inferred from AreaSearch's resident population estimate of 4248 following examination of ABS's latest ERP data release in Jun 2024 and additional validation of 22 new addresses since the Census date.
+This level of population equates to a density ratio of 952 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 58% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in June 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in December 2023, based on 2022 data).
-Future population trends indicate a population increase just below the median of non-metropolitan areas nationally, with Somerville expected to increase by 467 persons to reach an estimated total of 4,718 by 2041, reflecting a gain of 11.8% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections, released in 2023 based on 2022 data.
+Examining future trends, a population increase just below the median of non-metropolitan areas nationally is expected for Somerville (WA) SA2, with an estimated increase of 464 persons to 2041, reflecting an 8.9% gain over the 17 years.

 Frequently Asked Questions - Population